US military readies for next frontier: Space war

 America's chief adversaries in space are familiar ones: Russia and China are extending above the atmosphere the competition and conflict already boiling down here on Earth -- from Syria to Ukraine to the South China Sea to cyberspace.

 China and Russia are taking aim at America in space with a dizzying array of weapons seemingly borrowed from science fiction.
-Russia has deployed multiple kamikaze satellites such "Kosmos 2499" -- designed to sidle up to American satellites and then, if ordered, disable or destroy them.
+Russia has deployed what could be multiple kamikaze satellites such as "Kosmos 2499" -- designed to sidle up to American satellites and then, if ordered, disable or destroy them.
 China has launched the "Shiyan" -- equipped with a grappling arm that could snatch US satellites right out of orbit.

 "We would absolutely be shocked if the US military were not on a war footing now based on what we see," said Paul Graziani, CEO of the civilian satellite tracker AGI.

-Note: CORRECTION: This story has been corrected to more accurately reflect the size, age and budget of the Pentagon's space efforts.